elunna/nerfhack-changelog/README.md

 * Amulets of magical breathing are immune to water damage
 * Amulets of unchanging can't be polymorphed (Un)
+* Rings of sustain ability cannot be polymorphed
 * Amulets of guarding are now chargable with variable AC protection (positive or negative)
 * Reduced the probability for amulets of reflection.
 * Amulet of life saving will not work if the player is in nonliving form (EvilHack).